 The District will be providing a face shield and a pack of cotton face masks for students and staff as an option.
 Additionally, desk shields will be provided.
-All adults and students are required to wear masks or face shields when on school grounds, except for time for eating or other designated “mask break.”
-Face coverings are required for students riding the bus to/from school.
+All adults and students are required to wear masks when on school grounds, with the exception of time for eating or other designated “mask break.”
+Face coverings will also be required for students riding the bus to/from school.

 How will social distancing be attained in a classroom?

 Classrooms will be set up to follow the health and safety guidelines in our approved plan.
-Classroom seating will be revised to maximize the distance between students as much as possible and community desks may be removed to accomplish adequate social distancing.
-Desk shields will also be provided to all students and will assist with mitigation efforts.
+Classroom seating will be revised to maximize distancing between students as much as possible.
+Community desks may be removed to accomplish adequate social distancing.
+Desk shields have also been provided to all students and will assist with mitigation efforts.